-Over the years it has become a pet peeve of mine.
-It is the use of the term “clip” and “magazine”.
-I was at a youth class last night and heard it mis-used over and over and it was in the hand outs as well.
+Over the years, it has become a pet peeve of mine.
+It uses the terms “clip” and “magazine.”
+I was at a youth class last night and heard it misused over and over, and it was also in the handouts.

-I have my ideas as to why people use the words “clip” and “magazine” incorrectly.
+I have ideas about why people incorrectly use the words “clip” and “magazine.”
 It may be that they were taught wrong as these children were.
 Maybe they think “clip” sounds cool.
-Could it be that “clip” is a shorter word than magazine?
-Maybe they could just say “mag.”
-Pretty sure they hear it in movies everyday.
-Regardless, lots of people, including instructors are using the terms incorrectly.
-In my opinion there is simply no excuse.
+Could it be that “clip” is a shorter word than “magazine?”
+Maybe they could say “mag.”
+Pretty sure they hear it in movies every day.
+Many people, including instructors, are using the terms incorrectly.
+In my opinion, there is simply no excuse.
 Especially when you are teaching a child or a new shooter.
 Please don’t be lazy.
-Say the correct term and in your hand outs print the correct term.
+Say the correct term, and in your handouts, print the correct term.

 So, what is the difference between a “clip” and a “magazine”?